A reflection upon Matthew 7:7:

 “Ask and it will be given to you, seek and you will find, knock and it will be opened for you.”

 On the one hand, there is power behind these words.
 But they are also simply true.
 People think nothing now of asking Siri or Alexa, not to mention ChatGPT, and receiving an answer.
-The idea of receiving a response to a question that you just “put out there” isn't so far fetched.
+The idea of receiving a legitimate response to a question that you just “put out there” isn't so far fetched.

-I got the idea of just putting questions out there from Buckminster Fuller, when I read one of his books during some phase of my early adult life.
+I got the idea of just putting questions out there from Buckminster Fuller, when I read one of his books during some phase of my earlier adult life.
 He wrote something about being "a citizen of the universe", and I recall reading or thinking I read about him asking questions of the universe.
 (In re-reading a little of his biography just now, I am also reminded that we both dealt with suicidal ideation, and we found a similar resolution.)

-It's not that I didn't know Matthew 7:7 long before I learned about Buckminster Fuller.
+It's not that I didn't know Matthew 7:7 well before I learned about Buckminster Fuller.
 I did.
-Around 1969 a local preacher made an acronym of it, ASK -- Ask, Seek, Knock.
+Circa 1969 a local preacher made an acronym of it, ASK -- Ask, Seek, Knock.
 What it is is that almost nobody shares that verse that way, and yet "Bucky" seems to have picked up the principle anyway.
 More importantly, in my worst unbelieving days -- and there were decades of those -- I continued to ask questions of the universe, and I continued to receive answers.
 It works!
 (YMMV, details below.)

 Verse 7 is the start of a passage that I am inclined to say extends through verse 14, in a three part progression, v.
 7, then vv.
 8-12, and finally vv.
 13-14.
 So to v.
 7 we add

 Matt.
-7:8-12 ““For everyone who asks receives, and the one who seeks finds, and to the one who knocks it will be opened.
+7:8-12 “For everyone who asks receives, and the one who seeks finds, and to the one who knocks it will be opened.
 “Or what person is there among you who, when his son asks for a loaf of bread, will give him a stone?
 “Or if he asks for a fish, he will not give him a snake, will he?
 “So if you, despite being evil, know how to give good gifts to your children, how much more will your Father who is in heaven give good things to those who ask Him!
 In everything, therefore, treat people the same way you want them to treat you, for this is the Law and the Prophets.”

 With this, we find our selves at the Golden Rule, a childhood memory verse usually taught out of context.
 Let’s add context.
 First, a different translation: